kdave/btrfs-progs/Documentation/btrfs-check.rst

         .. note::
-                There's a warning and 10 second delay when this option is run without *--force* to give users a chance to think twice before running repair, the warnings in documentation have shown to be insufficient
+                There's a warning and 10 second delay when this option is run without *--force* to give users a chance to think twice before running repair, the warnings in documentation have shown to be insufficient.

 --init-csum-tree
         create a new checksum tree and recalculate checksums in all files